keily2701/bayesian-regression-demand-modeling/academic_version/README.md

 ## Contents

-- `tesis.pdf`: Original undergraduate thesis submitted for the completion of the Bachelor's degree in Mathematics.
+- `Tesis_KO_Bsc.pdf`: Original undergraduate thesis submitted for the completion of the Bachelor's degree in Mathematics.

 ## Note